 We know that skin care comes with a lot of questions, especially when you start diving into natural solutions for the first time.
 Making the choice to go natural not only means a lifestyle change and cupboard clean; It also requires a lot of research… which inevitably leads to a lot of questions!

-If you’ve chosen to start your skin care journey with a skin detox- Way to go!
+If you’ve chosen to start your skincare journey with a skin detox- Way to go!
 Know that you’re giving your skin the best chance at success for healing and achieving your goals.
 We also suspect that you have a burning question or two, so let’s try and tackle 3 of the most common ones we see.

 Q: Can I continue to wear makeup while doing a skin detox?

 A: Absolutely, yes!
 BUT- make sure the products you’re putting on your skin aren’t contradicting the effort you’re putting into your skin detox.
-Otherwise, the toxins you’re working hard to remove are just being replaced by new ones and it becomes and endless cycle.
+Otherwise, the toxins you’re working hard to remove are just being replaced by new ones and it becomes an endless cycle.

 Look for naturally based cosmetics, like ours, because you won’t have to worry about them causing a build-up or irritating your skin.